Your trusted partner in cosmetic care abroad

 When Can You Return to Work and Exercise?

 Desk work from day 7–10 with a modified sitting position.
+Driving is usually fine from around week 2, once you are off prescription pain medication and can sit on a cushion and perform an emergency stop without hip discomfort.
 Exercise starts with walking and builds to moderate activity from week 3.
-Avoid any exercise that puts direct pressure or impact on the hip area — cycling, certain yoga poses, side-lying exercises — for at least 4 weeks.
+Avoid any exercise that puts direct pressure or impact on the hip area, cycling, certain yoga poses, side-lying exercises, for at least 4 weeks.
 Running is typically fine from week 3–4.

 When Will You See Final Results?